Athens Wireless Metropolitan Network: Cultural and geographical context

 Recently the island of Euboea connected with more links with AWMN for redundancy purposes and the next stage will be to join the wireless 'islets' located in Corinth, Lamia (city) and Volos.
 There are also plans to reach even more remote cities of Greece such as Patras.

 This year AWMN connected most of the Greek communities and managed to cross the Greek borders.
 It has initiated a VPN connection with wlan slovenija network in Slovenia with the vision to connect all the wireless communities of Europe into one network.

 Project history

 AWMN was formed as a community back in 2002.
 Due to tremendous problems with broadband services in Greece in 2002 the number of such services available to home users was extremely limited.
-It was mainly due to this problem that AWMN was founded as an alternative broadband network, which allowed its users to experience real broadband services.
+AWMN was founded as an alternative broadband network, which allowed its users to experience real broadband services.

-However, after a short period from its birth AWMN started to change.
-An increasing number of people started to have an interest in the network, expressing their interest in joining this project.
+However, an increasing number of people started to have an interest in the network.
 The number of network nodes started to grow exponentially, and the network's character changed from an alternative telecom network to a social network of people based on their interest in the IT/Telecom sector.

-The network was always something alternative to just pure internet access medium.
-While now users and backbone nodes owners live in a much more mature broadband environment, they have not stopped being excited and active in the AWMN network.
-More services are emerging and more uses of high speed symmetrical broadband are being found, tested, developed and freely enjoyed by the users for the users.

 The objectives of the project include the following: